arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

   - `3`: edge collection

 @RESTSTRUCT{globallyUniqueId,collection_info,string,optional,}
-Unique identifier of the collection
+A unique identifier of the collection.